-- (d) To adjust for pro forma interest expense and exclude interest expense that was incurred on LINC's outstanding debt, including amortization of debt issuance costs reflected in our Consolidated Statements of Income. - (e) To adjust pro forma interest expense and assume that our only debt balance outstanding, on a pro forma basis beginning January 1, 2011, is the \$152.1 million borrowed pursuant to the new credit facility.
-For purposes of this calculation, only the required quarterly interest payments are assumed to have been made and for the twenty-six week periods ended June 30, 2012 and July 2, 2011, and the year ended December 31, 2011, the expected effective interest rate was 2.8%.
+- (d) To adjust for pro forma interest expense and exclude interest expense that was incurred on LINC's outstanding debt, including amortization of debt issuance costs reflected in our Consolidated Statements of Income. - (e) To adjust pro forma interest expense and assume that our only debt balance outstanding, on a pro forma basis beginning January 1, 2011, is the \$150.1 million borrowed pursuant to the new credit agreement.
+For purposes of this calculation, only the required quarterly interest payments are assumed to have been made and for the twenty-six week periods ended June 30, 2012 and July 2, 2011, and the fiscal year ended December 31, 2011, the expected effective interest rate was 2.8%.
 The interest rate is expected to be variable based on LIBOR.
 For comparison purposes, a 1/8% increase or decrease in the expected interest rate would yield a rate of 2.925% and 2.675%, respectively.
-Based on this increase or decrease in the rate, interest expense for the twenty-six week periods ended June 30, 2012 and July 2, 2011 would be \$2.22 million and \$2.03 million, respectively, and for the year ended December 31, 2011 \$4.45 million and \$4.07 million, respectively. - (f) To record the issuance of 14,527,332 shares of Universal's common stock issued for the acquisition of LINC.
+Based on this increase or decrease in the rate, interest expense for the twenty-six week periods ended June 30, 2012 and July 2, 2011 would be \$2.20 million and \$2.01 million, respectively, and for the fiscal year ended December 31, 2011 \$4.39 million and \$4.02 million, respectively. - (f) To record the issuance of 14,527,332 shares of Universal's common stock issued for the acquisition of LINC.
 Each share of LINC's outstanding common stock will be converted into 0.700 newly issued shares of Universal's common stock. - (g) To record the federal component of the deferred tax accounts as the result of LINC, which was a S-corporation for U.S. federal income tax purposes, being acquired by Universal, a C-corporation.
 The state and foreign deferred tax components had previously been recorded in LINC's historical financial statements.
-The cumulative deferred tax accounts have been recognized at a combined effective tax rate of 39.0%. - (h) To record the distribution of LINC's taxable income to its shareholders after the termination of its S-corporation status. - (i) To record the pro forma provision for income taxes as if LINC had been a C-corporation and tax effect the additional interest expense in connection with the pro forma borrowings under the new credit facility, where applicable, The adjustment to income taxes is to arrive at a blended statutory federal, state, and local income tax rate of 38.9%, 38.5%, 39.9%, 39.2%, and 38.6% for the twenty-six week periods ended June 30, 2012 and July 2, 2011, and the years ended December 31, 2011, 2010 and 2009 - (j) To reclassify LINC's accumulated deficit to additional paid in capital (distributions in excess of capital) after the termination of its S-corporation status. - (k) To record (i) the write off of unamortized debt issuance costs of \$696 thousand and (ii) \$150 thousand in prepayment penalties related to LINC's existing outstanding indebtedness.
+The cumulative deferred tax accounts have been recognized at a combined effective tax rate of 39.0%. - (h) To record the distribution of LINC's taxable income to its shareholders after the termination of its S-corporation status. - (i) To record the pro forma provision for income taxes as if LINC had been a C-corporation and tax effect the additional interest expense in connection with the pro forma borrowings under Universal's new credit agreement, where applicable, The adjustment to income taxes is to arrive at a blended statutory federal, state, and local income tax rate of 38.9%, 38.5%, 39.9%, 39.2%, and 38.6% for the twenty-six week periods ended June 30, 2012 and July 2, 2011, and the years ended December 31, 2011, 2010 and 2009. - (j) To reclassify LINC's accumulated deficit to additional paid in capital (distributions in excess of capital) after the termination of its S-corporation status. - (k) To record (i) the write off of unamortized debt issuance costs of \$696 thousand and (ii) \$150 thousand in prepayment penalties related to LINC's existing outstanding indebtedness. - (l) Subsequent to June 30, 2012, \$2.0 million of LINC's dividend payable was paid in cash.